-Henrik Pettersson has more than 20 years experience of dye-sensitized solar cells and modules.
-He has worked with small companies (Ekologisk Energi AB, Leclanché), as well as within academia (EPFL) and at the applied research institute Swerea IVF.
+Henrik Pettersson has more than 20 years experience of dye-sensitized and perovskite solar cells and modules.
+He has worked with small companies (Ekologisk Energi AB, Leclanché), as well as within academia (EPFL) and at the Swedish research institute RISE.
 Consequently, he has in-depth knowledge of the DSSC/PSC history and technology aspects from research to commercialization.

 Our chemistry team consists of highly skilled scientists and engineers, specialists in production and upscaling of organic and inorganic speciality chemicals.